 Brand and Trade Names, Logos etc.

 It is important to avoid adopting any business name, brand name, logo or other identifier of your business or product/ service which is ineligible or too weak to be either registered by you or protected by you from use by another entity - you should seek legal/trade mark advice well before you implement any such “identifier”, and before you spend time or money creating or adopting it.
-(For further information, see our Protecting Intellectual Property pages here.)
+(For further information, see Protecting Intellectual Property.)